permguard/permguard/www/content/docs/0.0.x/getting-started/hands-on-example.md

 ## Next Steps

-This example demonstrates how to set up the `MagicFarmacia` playground and perform an authorization check.
+This example demonstrates how to set up the `ZTMedFlow` playground and perform an authorization check.

 To better understand Permguard, it is worth exploring the Policy Store, which is implemented as a Ledger.
 The Ledger uses a Git-like object storage system.